-So you have decided to try and join the wild world of yachting.
+So you have decided to try and join the wild world of yachting!

-By now I’m sure you have heard the stories of people cruising the world on a million dollar yacht.
+By now I’m sure you have heard the stories of people cruising the world on a million-dollar yacht.

 Getting paid ridiculous amounts of money to sail the world, so why can’t this be you?

 You want to ensure that you make a good impression, so punctuality is key.

 It is also a great time to chat up the crew since all the deck crew will be out working.
 Also, it is when the chefs and stews will be heading out to provision, so another good chance of running into a potential crew.